GUIDE Japanese Superfoods Give yourself a nutritional boost with these five Japanese superfoods

 Miso is packed with protein, vitamins B1, B2, B6, B12, E, K, niacin and folic acid, as well as sodium, calcium, potassium, magnesium, iron, zinc, iodine, selenium and dietary fiber, monounsaturated fatty acids, and polyunsaturated fatty acids.

 To get to know this foundation block of Japanese cuisine, a visit to Yuasa in Wakayama Prefecture should be on your Japan itinerary.
-Step back in time to visit its miso factories, which still makes the ingredient in the traditional style, and the result is a sweet paste with a remarkably complex flavor profile—a must for foodies.
+Step back in time to visit its miso factories, which still makes the ingredient in the traditional style, and the result is a paste with a remarkably complex flavor profile—a must for foodies.

 Did this information help you?